soapbox-pub/rebased/docs/configuration/cheatsheet.md

       * `:messages_delete`
         * Allows you to delete messages from otehr people
       * `:instances_delete,`
-        * Allows you to delete a whole remote instance from your instance.
+        * Allows admins to remove a whole remote instance from your instance.
 This will delete all users and messages from that remote instance.
       * `:reports_manage_reports`
         * Allows you to see and manage reports
       * `:moderation_log_read,`